 - Improves gut health – decreasing IBS and IBD symptoms.

 - May not be good for those with histamine intolerance.

 - May cause weight gain in some people.

-Animal research on an L. reuteri strain called ATCC PTA 6475 has shown potential for improving skin quality (thickness and “glow”) and creating thick, lustrous hair (R).
+Animal research on an Lactobacillus reuteri strain called ATCC PTA 6475 has shown potential for improving skin quality (thickness and “glow”) and creating thick, lustrous hair (R).

-The probiotic improved skin and hair quality in both sexes, but in females caused a dramatic improvement in the level of shine of their hair.
-The L. reuteri caused females to have a more acidic pH, which was found to correlate with hair luster (R).
+The probiotic improved skin and hair quality in both sexes, but in female animals caused a dramatic improvement in the level of shine of their hair.
+The Lactobacillus reuteri caused females to have a more acidic pH, which was found to correlate with hair luster (R).

 According to the authors of the study, this is the first time blood levels of vitamin D3 have been increased by oral probiotic supplementation (R).

 5) Helps Gut Health

 Our gut bacteria need to consume tryptophan in order to make serotonin, which is crucial for proper gut function (R).